 Remember this, there is vast territory in cyberspace beyond Facebook and Twitter, and there are many more influential sites available targeted to an audience, authors, and if your presence is not there, you are missing the boat…big time!

 “Goodreads consists of three main components: readers, writers, and books.
 While Twitter, Facebook, G+ and the other social networks offer you a way to reach the masses (some of whom have questionable literary interests), Goodreads has already filtered out the weeds and offers you some of the most voracious readers on the planet.” (post by John Corwin on Novel Publishing)

 Goodreads is the perfect marriage in terms of networking with writers and readers, and according to the above cited article, there are ways to filter even further by genre and level of interest.
-Create a profile, and do it well, find a niche audience and don’t just join, but mingle with them, connect with them and communicate with them.
+Create a profile, find a niche audience and mingle, connect and communicate with them.
 Like a virtual book signing or presentation, this is a captive audience, joining you there because they like you!

 The virtual library, Library Thing connects you to the people who read what you do.

 Library Thing members can add books that they are reading or the complete library of books they own, have read, or review.
 Well organized and cataloged, you can find a book, or communicate within a group of like readers.

 There are a myriad of networking sites devoted to all things books.
 Bringing together authors, readers, publishers, and marketers, these networks are a vital place to find new ideas and examine aspects of writing and publishing and ways to initiate yourself to them.